tanawadeatharva/BharatVECTO/User Manual/3-simulation-models/PwheelInput.md

 ##P~wheel~-Input (SiCo Mode)

 For verification tasks it is possible to manually input the power at wheels (P~wheel~) which is normally calculated via longitudinal dynamics.
-In this case VECTO only calculates the losses between wheels and engine and auxiliary power demand.
+In this case VECTO only calculates the losses between wheels and engine and adds auxiliary power demand.
 This mode is active as soon as P~wheel~, Gear and Engine Speed are defined in the driving cycle.

 ###Requirements